Beyond the Hypervisor Swap: A Deep Dive into the VergeOS Architecture

 VergeIO

-What Greg Will Cover
+What Greg and Kit Will Cover

-One Code Base, No Layers
+One Code Base, No Bolt-Ons

 Architect-to-Architect

-VergeOS 2026: A Private Cloud Operating System
+A Private Cloud Operating System

-Greg does not show up to webinars to read slides.
+Greg designed VergeOS from the first line of code.
+His background spans more than two decades of operating system design, distributed storage, and virtualization.
+He does not show up to webinars to read slides.
 He shows up to defend design decisions, answer architectural questions, and explain the trade-offs that shape the product.
-This session is the closest thing to a one-on-one conversation with the chief architect that VergeIO offers in a public forum.

 Register for the Live Session